VilainLab/CBU/workshop.md

 menu: header
 ---

+** Seminar 1: 4th February, 2019
-Seminar 1: Introduction to CBU and Informatics Approach to Genomics (Introduction)
+Introduction to CBU and Informatics Approach to Genomics (Introduction)